Witches' Sabbath: Origin of the phrase

-Prior to the late 19th century, it is difficult to locate any English use of the term sabbath to denote a supposed gathering of witches.
 The phrase is used by Henry Charles Lea in his History of the Inquisition of the Middle Ages (1888).
-Writing in 1900, German historian Joseph Hansen who was a correspondent and a German translator of Lea's work, frequently uses the shorthand phrase hexensabbat to interpret medieval trial records, though any consistently recurring term is noticeably rare in the copious Latin sources Hansen also provides (see more on various Latin synonyms, below).
+Writing in 1900, German historian Joseph Hansen, who was a correspondent and a German translator of Lea's work, frequently uses the shorthand phrase hexensabbat to interpret medieval trial records, though any consistently recurring term is noticeably rare in the copious Latin sources Hansen also provides (see more on various Latin synonyms, below).